SamyZouggari/AuctionManagementSystem/README.md

 # 🛒 Auction Management System

 Welcome to our **Auction Management System**, a Java-based application integrated with Oracle SQL.
 This project allows users to buy and sell products via an auction platform with dynamic features like bidding, stock management, and user authentication.
 We were 5 on the project and we did it in one week.
-I contributed in creating from a description of ther problem, then creating it in sql.
-I also created the interface (TestInterface.java) and coded the auction system with JDBC.
+I contributed in creating manually the database from a description, then creating it in sql.
+I also created the interface (TestInterface.java) and coded the auction system (buyer part) with JDBC.
 ---

 ## 🚀 Key Features